kushview/element/docs/chapters/scripting/script-types.rst

     Must always equal ``DSPUI``

-.. lua:function:: instantiate (ctx)
+.. lua:function:: instantiate (context)

     Implement this and return an `el.Widget`_ to be used as the editor for the DSP script.
 The editor UI will be displayed in the Plugin Window of the Script Node.

-    Note: DSPUI scripts must be able to create multiple instances of it's widgets.
-Do not create singleton widgets and return them in this method.
+    `Note`: DSPUI scripts should always return a new instance of `el.Widget`.

-    :param ctx: The owner context of this
+    :param context: The owner context of this UI
-    :type ctx: table
+    :type context: table

     :return: The widget to use as the editor.
     :rtype: `el.Widget`_

+.. lua:function:: destroy (widget)

+    Called by Element when the editor is will be deleted.
+This is handy to use, for example, when resources need freed but can't or don't want to wait for Lua's :term:`garbage collector`.
+All references to the widget should be dropped if possible.

 Context
 *******
-The ``ctx`` parameter in ``instantiate(...)`` is a table containing these properties:
+The ``context`` parameter in ``instantiate(...)`` is a table containing these
+properties:

 ============    ============================================================
 **params**      (table) List of control input objects. e.g Parameters.
 Indexes